hueftl/keep/README.md

 ### Building

 In order to use this monorepo locally, you first need to build the APi:

 `ng run api:build`

 Afterwards it can be run by leveraging the serve command:

 `ng run api:serve`

 With the API running, the frontend has the chance to fetch its data.
 Here also it needs to be built first:

 `ng run keep:build`

-and then you can run it with:
+And then you can run it with:

 `ng run keep:serve`

 ### Testing

 In order to run all tests use the following command:

 `ng test`

 If only the API or frontend tests are wanted/needed, run this:

 `ng test api` for the API, and

 `ng test keep` for the frontend respectively.

 ## Support